FB

 While not technically DIY, there are more really great ways to cut steel (and other materials) to spruce up a project.
 Laser cutting and Water Jet cutting are two specifically good for cutting sheet and plate.
 Cutting in the right notches can align parts for excellent build quality.
 Also, there are frequent times when a fun shape will make a project stand out.
 One example for both of these is the back plate on our Deck-Over trailers.
 The shape is nice, but also all cut-outs for the ramps, tail lights and alignment notches make that piece ideal for Laser or Water Jet.
 Plasma cutting CNC machines too (though plasma does not leave as accurate an edge).

-CNC cutting (mills, lathes, etc.) are on a whole other level, but it’s most definitely a way to cut metal of all sorts.
+CNC cutting (mills, lathes, etc.) are on a whole other level, but it is most definitely a way to cut metal of all sorts.
 We won’t go into it here, but to me, there is no substitute for some situations.
+I love it, and will easily pony up a few dollars for cool shapes with accurate cuts.
+A great way to cut steel – thick or thin.

 Secondly, the price of making parts is higher than the other methods above.
 You take the CAD files to the cutting shop, then they cut the parts and you get to pay.
 For the right circumstances, there is value in accuracy of the cuts, and it is super helpful for a quality project.
 So, for me, that makes this type of cutting extremely valuable.
 Again, in the right situation.